min2ha/ukwa-site/content/target/69149/index.en.md

   "subject": "Gender Equality"
 }

-# Amnesty International: Submission to the United Nations Committee on the elimination of discrimination against women

 A report to the United Nations Committee with a particular focus on discrimination against migrant women, LBT women and women in Northern Ireland